oleystack/event/README.md

 <details>
   <summary>v1 -> v2</summary>

   > Events dispatch approach has been changed.
-There is no longer a functions calling with their names in string.
+There are no longer functions executed using their names in string.
   >
   > ✖️ old one:
   > ```jsx